JayKay24/assessment/algorithms/optimization/operations_research/README.md

 # Operations Research

-Operations Research is a practice that involves defining an objective to maximize and minimize.
+Operations Research is a practice that involves defining an objective to maximize or minimize.
 It can help maximize objectives like yield, profit or performance; and minimize objectives like loss, risk or cost.

 ## History